Independent, AI-assisted research · Affiliate disclosure

 Solawave 4-in-1 Radiant Renewal red light therapy wand Image: Solawave

 The SolaWave wand isn't a mask — it's the close-cousin handheld that earns a spot here for targeted close-contact LED.
-The 4-in-1 tool combines 660nm red light, galvanic current, facial massage, and therapeutic warmth across 5 LEDs per the SolaWave product page (2026).
-Price is $149.
+The 4-in-1 tool combines 630nm red light, galvanic current, facial massage, and therapeutic warmth across 14 LEDs (7 dual-core chips) per the SolaWave product page (2026).
+Price is $169.

 Check current price on Amazon →